quanvo87/poli/README.md

 # poli

 Join networks based on your e-mail domain and participate in anonymous discussions.
-Focus your discussions with content filters.
+Utilize channels to further focus your discussions.